EricZhang1412/Spatial-temporal-ERF/README.md

 ```
 .
 ├── erf_compute # Main folder for ST-ERF
-├── det # Codebase for Detection Experiments (Originated from mmsegmentation by OpenMMLab)
+├── det # Codebase for Detection Experiments (Originated from mmdetection by OpenMMLab)
-├── seg #
+├── seg # Codebase for Segmentation Experiments (Originated from mmsegmentation by OpenMMLab)
 └── README.md
 ```